OHMMYCodeEz/Script/README.md

 end
 two(CFrame.new(-30939.830078125, 3.729933261871338, 9256.4208984375))

-for _,v in next, workspace.Boats.Guardian:GetDescendants() do
+for _,v in next, workspace.Boats.PirateGuardian:GetDescendants() do
     if v.Name:find("VehicleSeat") then
     game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame = v.CFrame
     end